 What can happen if you focus only on outcomes during training?

 Focusing on outcomes isn’t always a bad thing.
 Sometimes it really is only the outcome that is important.
 However, if you are mostly (or only) reinforcing outcomes, you can end up focusing most of your attention on a narrow slice of the behavior.
 This means that you are less aware of what the animal is doing at other times during the training and you are less aware of how the animal is actually moving.
-This can lead to a variety of issues, if you are not careful, including:
+This can lead to a variety of issues.
+If you are not careful, you may end up reinforcing:

 • Different versions of the behavior: If you wait for the outcome before you click, you can end up reinforcing many different versions of a behavior.
 You lose precision because the “behavior” you are trying to train will actually end up being a handful of different but similar behaviors, that all result in basically the same outcome.
+This may also be confusing to the animal, as the animal may feel like you are clicking for a different behavior each time.
 Often, trainers do need the animal to do a precise version of the behavior, whether for competition, or to keep the animal in a certain balance or posture for health reasons, or so that the behavior can be incorporated into a larger sequence of behaviors.
-All of this can be difficult to achieve if your focus is only on outcomes.
+All of this can be difficult to achieve if you initially reinforce several different versions of the behavior.

 • Unwanted behavior chains: If you mainly focus on reinforcing outcomes, you can end up creating chains of behavior that include both the behavior you want and other unwanted behaviors.
 For example, in teaching dogs not to jump up, trainers often recommend clicking when the dog has all four feet on the floor.
 This often works, but I have also met dogs subjected to this training protocol that have inadvertently learned to jump once or twice, then stand patiently waiting for their treat.
 The whole sequence becomes: dog approaches a person –> dog jumps up briefly –> dog then stands and waits for his treat.
 The whole sequence ends up getting reinforced.
 It is important to remember that the clicker doesn’t just capture what is happening at the moment of the click.
 It can, and often does, reinforce the whole sequence of behaviors that precede the click.